0xck/diploma/README.md

 This product is available in [repository](http://trex-tgn.cisco.com/trex/release/).
 Download latest release and setup it using [official documentation](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_first_time_running).
 One may be installed on several Linux distro (please check capability [here](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_supported_versions)) as bare-metal or [VM instance](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_trex_on_esxi).
 Please check [hardware recomendations](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_hardware_recommendations) in order to make sure TRex will function properly.

 ---
-**Note.** You may install TRex on the same host there is app installed.
+**Note.** You may install TRex on the same host there app is installed.

-For example:
+For example a couple TRex config:

-TRex config for _2x1G interfaces and L3_ is given below:
+TRex config for _2x1G interfaces and L3:_
 ```yaml
 - port_limit      : 2
   version         : 2